microsoft/nn-Meter/docs/builder/prepare_backend.md

 ### TFLite Android Guide

-TODO: Introduction of Android Device and TFLite platform
+TFLite is a widely-used and efficient inference framework for Android device.
+To setup Android device and TFLite framework, here are several steps.

 #### 1. Install ADB and Android SDK
 Follow [Android Guide](https://developer.android.com/studio) to install adb on your host device.